mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

   <xi:include href="header.html" />
   <xi:include href="footer.html" />

-Tell genshi to suck in the headers and footers for the page.
+Tell genshi to pull in the headers and footers for the page.

 Copy ``index.html`` into a file called ``page.html``.
 Now modify it for our purposes: